-- Enabling Emergency Services Health to comply with legislative requirements for the collection of and submission of data to Government agencies.
+- Enabling us to comply with legislative requirements for the collection of and submission of data to Government agencies.

 - Developing and providing products and services.

-- Communicating with you general information about Emergency Services Health, the health insurance industry, health and well being or other material which we consider may be of interest to you.
+- Communicating to you general information about us, the health insurance industry, health and well-being or other material which we consider may be of interest to you.

-- Advising you of direct marketing offers, such as products and services provided by Emergency Services Health or on its behalf, which we consider may be of interest to you.
-Direct marketing material may be brought to your attention by various means and includes being sent to you through electronic communications such as email or text message.
-This is your consent to receive marketing material for an indefinite period.
+- Advising you of direct marketing offers, such as promotions, products and services provided or offered by us or on our behalf, or other service providers who have a relationship with us, that we consider may be of interest or benefit to you or other people insured on the same health insurance policy (where applicable).
+Direct marketing material may be brought to your attention by various means and includes being sent to you through electronic communications such as email or text message, mail and/or by phone.
+When you become a customer or become insured under a private health insurance policy, you consent to receiving marketing material for an indefinite period (including after you may cease to be insured by us).
 If you do not want to receive direct marketing material or offers, you can withdraw your consent by contacting us.

 - Resolving business or legal matters, issues or complaints.